 - 1. This guidance must be read in conjunction with the Patient Report Form User Guide. - 2.
 A PRF must be completed for every emergency and non emergency call where the vehicle has arrived at a given location, regardless of whether a patient is present or not, including self activated and running calls.
-Managers should complete form LA21a when attending in a managerial role only.
-LA21a forms must be returned to Emergency Preparedness Resilience and Response.
+Managers should complete form LA21 when attending in a managerial role only.
+LA21 forms must be returned to Emergency Preparedness Resilience and Response.
 Self activated calls are when a responder hears of an emergency call, informs EOC and is then asked to attend.
 A running call is when a responder comes across a call for which they have not been allocated and there is no other resource on scene.

 Ref.
-No. TP/017Title: Procedure for the Management of Health RecordsPage 17 30 of -- ----
+No. TP/017 Title: Procedure for the Management of Page 17 of Health Records 28

 - 3. If the vehicle is cancelled en route to a call and therefore does not arrive at the scene of the incident a PRF is not required.
 In these circumstances an entry must be made on the LA1 to show that the call was cancelled. - 4.
-Where a vehicle arrives on scene but can not find a patient a PRF is still required.
+Where a vehicle arrives on scene but cannot find a patient a PRF is still required.
 In these circumstances the PRF is used to document fully what steps were taken to locate the patient. - 5.
 Where a single responder attends a call and the patient is conveyed by another vehicle, a handover form (LA4H) may be completed instead of a full PRF.
-The exceptions to this are when attending a cardiac arrest call as lead paramedic or where the patient is not conveyed.
+The exceptions to this are when attending a cardiac arrest call as lead paramedic or where the patient is not conveyed, or morphine is administrated.
 In these circumstances a full PRF must always be completed. - 6.
 A single form must be completed for every patient and, in situations where there are multiple patients, an individual form will be required for each patient. - 7.
 Resources attending an incident who do not transport the patient must ensure that the call sign of the vehicle that transported the patient is clearly printed in the additional information box of their PRF/LA4H - 8.
 Information passed concerning a call must be written directly onto the PRF, and that form completed and placed in the designated box by the end of the shift for secure onward transmission to the main station office.
 Some forms will inevitably be 'spoiled' during completion and in this case it is permissible to begin again on a new form.
 Spoilt forms must be clearly marked as such and lined through; they must then be managed as per section 22 of this appendix. - 9.
 The fullest possible explanation of assessment and treatment must be recorded for each patient.
 It is equally important to make clear why care/treatment required by clinical guidelines, protocols and procedures has NOT been administered as it is to record what has been done (this helps to justify clinical decisions). - 10.
 Any information that cannot be detailed adequately elsewhere on the PRF must be recorded in the free text box. - 11.
 The second white carbon copy of the PRF is designed to be left at the hospital or alternative pathway to form a permanent record of the care given by the LAS.
 It must be left with the receiving clinician prior to leaving the patient in accordance with the OP14 (Managing the Conveyance of Patients Policy and Procedure).
-The smaller third page at the back of the form is left with hospital reception staff to negate the need for an administrative handover.
+The smaller third page

 Ref.
-No. TP/017 Title: Procedure for the Management of Page 18 of Health Records 30
+No. TP/017 Title: Procedure for the Management of Page 18 of Health Records 28